United States herbicidal warfare research: Wheat stem rust

-By the mid-1970s the Central Intelligence Agency acknowledged that it had developed and field tested methods for conducting covert attacks that could cause severe crop damage.
+By the mid-1970s the Central Intelligence Agency (CIA) acknowledged that it had developed and field tested methods for conducting covert attacks that could cause severe crop damage.

 Rain-making component

 Operation Pop Eye / Motorpool / Intermediary-Compatriot was a highly classified weather modification program in Southeast Asia during 1967–1972 that was developed from research conducted on Okinawa and other locations.
 A report titled Rainmaking in SEASIA outlines use of lead iodide and silver iodide deployed by aircraft in a program that was developed in California at Naval Air Weapons Station China Lake and tested in Okinawa, Guam, Philippines, Texas, and Florida in a hurricane study program called Project Stormfury.
 The chemical weather modification program conducted from Thailand over Cambodia, Laos, and Vietnam was allegedly sponsored by Secretary of State Henry Kissinger and CIA without the authorization of Secretary of Defense Melvin Laird who had categorically denied to Congress that a program for modification of the weather for use as a tactical weapon even existed.
 The program was used to induce rain and extend the East Asian Monsoon season in support of U.S. government efforts related to the War in Southeast Asia.

 The use of a military weather control program was related to the destruction of enemy food crops.
 Whether the weather modification program was related to any of the CBW programs is not documented.
 However, it is certain that some of the military herbicides used in Vietnam required rainfall to be absorbed.
 In theory, any CBW program using mosquitoes or fungus would have also benefited from prolonged periods of rain.
 Rice blast sporulation on diseased leaves occurs when relative humidity approaches 100%.
 Laboratory measurements indicate sporulation increases with the length of time 100% relative humidity prevails.